+Total Cost:

+Total Cost.

 ·

-Total Cost:

-It may be a challenge to determine how much cost to associate with selling o of a product or service, but this is very important.
-If you need, make estin verify those estimations later.
-An example of how to estimate very small follows.
-If a baker needs approximately one kilogram of flour (which costs ab to bake 100 loaves of bread, we will write down an approximate direct cost (15 Bani) of flour per loaf of bread. nations and costs is as out 15 MDL)
+It may be a challenge to determine how much cost to associate with selling only one unit of a product or service, but this is very important.
+If you need, make estimations and verify those estimations later.
+An example of how to estimate very small costs is as follows.
+If a baker needs approximately one kilogram of flour (which costs about 15 MDL) to bake 100 loaves of bread, we will write down an approximate direct cost of 0.15 MDL (15 Bani) of flour per loaf of bread.

-At this time, do not need to worry about getting the numbers exactly corr work to come up with a close estimate for each cost directly associated with and selling one unit of the product or service.
-Later, after you are selling the tracking expenses, these numbers can be updated to be more accurate. h producing
+At this time, do not need to worry about getting the numbers exactly correct.
+Instead, work to come up with a close estimate for each cost directly associated with producing and selling one unit of the product or service.
+Later, after you are selling the product and tracking expenses, these numbers can be updated to be more accurate.

-After all your direct costs have been written for the product/service, add up the write down the total at the bottom.
-This is the "cost" of the product or service later help you assess the price of the product or service.
+After all your direct costs have been written for the product/service, add up the costs and write down the total at the bottom.
+This is the "cost" of the product or service, which will later help you assess the price of the product or service.

 Repeat this step for each of your products and services.

-Step 3: List Product Prices
+List Product Prices

 Next, write the name of each product or service, how you sell one unit of the product or service ("per kilogram," or "per hour," or "per pack of five"), and what is the current price per unit of that product or service. to compare the prices for each of your products and services to the direct costs per unit.

 Product Pricing

-Product Unit of Sales Price per U Jnit
+Product Unit of Sales Price per Unit

-·